rpatelCERN/CORD19/README.md

 * The document features are represented using [Term-Frequency Inverse Document Frequency](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) matrices.
 The matrix is fit and transformed to create document clusters using NMF.
 Rare words (with a small document frequency) that are not frequent across all documents are emphasized more with a larger TFIDF score.
 Cosine similarity between TFIDF vectors is used to create summaries for each topic.
 [Count Vectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) is similar but consists only of a matrix of token counts, these vectors are used to create a histogram of word counts
 *  [PyTextRank](https://pypi.org/project/pytextrank/) is used for a more advanced but slower recognition of key phrases that contain the topic words.
 Cutting off the rank score removes more general phrases that would blow up the size of the text summaries.
 * [T-distributed Stochastic Neighbor Embedding](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) is a tool for visualizing the topics by projecting the higher dimensional document space onto a 2D plane.
 It converts similarities between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
 This in effect clusters points that have similarity and pushes away dissimilar clusters.
 This algorithm is used to visualize topic clusters.
 A key tunable parameter in the algo is the [perplexity](https://distill.pub/2016/misread-tsne/) and in general it should scale with the number of features.
 * [celluloid](https://pypi.org/project/celluloid/) provides gif animations from matlibplot.
 I use it to step though tSNE plots that scan over different number of topics.
+This shows visualizes how many topics might be necessary for a given time slice.

 ```
 bash setup.sh
 ```